Juanvvc/crypto2/slides/06-bec.md

 - Infiltration
 - Luck
-- An insider
+- Assistance from an insider
-- Patient
+- Patience

-The three possibilities are real

-If the attacker infiltrates the infrastructure, ost probably, all real emails between the two parties are going to "disappear".
+If the attacker infiltrates the infrastructure, most probably, all real emails between the two parties are going to "disappear".
 Check for automatic mail rules!.
-Beware: the infiltrated infrastructure maybe the victim's infrastructure or the other end of the communication!
+Beware: the compromised infrastructure maybe the victim's infrastructure or the other end of the communication!

 -->

 ---